steffenmueller4/steffenmueller4.github.io/_posts/2021-07-30-overview-of-architecture-review-processes.md

 ## Lightweight Request for Comment/Design Document Approach

 Another approach is the Lightweight Request for Comment (RFC)/Design Document (DD) approach.
-The approach is called differently by various authors - sometimes Lightweight RFC (or only RFC) and sometimes DD.
+The approach is called differently by various authors—sometimes Lightweight RFC (or only RFC) and sometimes DD.
 Ubl {% cite Ubl2020 %} and Winters et al. {% cite Winters2020 %} describe it from the perspective of Google (called DD).
 Orosz mentions the approach in {% cite Orosz2020 %} and {% cite Orosz2021 %} from the perspective of Uber (called RFC, Lightweight RFC, or DD).
 Zimmermann {% cite Zimmermann2019 %} and Gonchar {% cite Gonchar2020 %} mention it from the perspective of Casper (called RFC) and from eBay (called Lightweight RFC).
 The approach has also been mentioned in the ThoughWorks Tech Radar Vol. 24 trial area as Lightweight RFC approach {% cite ThoughtWorks2021 %}.

-Essentially, the Lightweight RFC/DD approach is about writing a DD as the review artifact, sharing this document across the organization, and discussing as well as improving the DD - and the system in design - together with the reviewers.
+Essentially, the Lightweight RFC/DD approach is about writing a DD as the review artifact, sharing this document across the organization, and discussing as well as improving the DD—and the system in design—together with the reviewers.
-It is a more informal way of documenting software architecture at a certain point in time {% cite Ubl2020 %} - originally, considered for the design phase but can be applied to any rework of architectural aspects (solution idea) before the actual (code) work is done.
+It is a more informal way of documenting software architecture at a certain point in time {% cite Ubl2020 %}—originally, considered for the design phase but can be applied to any rework of architectural aspects (solution idea) before the actual (code) work is done.

 The approach bases on the strong belief that the community knows more than an individual.
 Thus, the entire developer community at an organization should be included into the design of the systems.